The Table Shows Ordered Pairs For A Polynomial Function F

 • Between x = 0 and x = 1, f(x) changes from positive (1) to zero (0).
 We already know there's a root at x=1.

 • Between x = -1 and x = -2, f(x) changes from positive (4) to positive (15).
-Therefore, it is indeterminate if there is a root between these points.
+Which means, it is indeterminate if there is a root between these points.

 • Between x = 1 and x = 2, f(x) changes from zero (0) to positive (3).
-Therefore, it is indeterminate if there is a root between these points.
+That's why, it is indeterminate if there is a root between these points.

 The Intermediate Value Theorem guarantees the existence of a root within an interval where the sign changes.
 It doesn't tell us the exact value of the root, but it narrows down the possibilities.